resema/cheatsheets/cpsa-f.md

 *Software architecture: the fundamental organization of a system embodied in its component, their relationships to each other and to the environment, and the principles guiding its design and evolution.*

+*Defines the essential structures, overall technical concepts, and design decisions of a software system, and is the basis for the development of the entire system.*

 ### 1.1.1 Key Terms <!-- omit in toc -->
 - **Fundamental organization**: ordering and given designated place
 - **Components (aka Building Blocks)**: strutctural elements: subsystems, modules, classes, functions